Extreme ion acceleration at extragalactic jet termination shocks: Numerical methods and setup

-The simulation box is limited to a two-dimensional Cartesian plane ($xz$-coordinates) mimicking the poloidal plane of a cylindrical jet ($Rz$-coordinates).
-The fiducial run is composed of $16,384\times262,144$ cells along the $x$- and $z$- directions respectively.
-The box is elongated along the jet direction, it extends between $-4R_{\rm j}<x<-4R_{\rm j}$, and $0<z<128 R_{\rm j}$.
-The reference electron plasma skindepth, $d_{\rm e}=\sqrt{\Gamma_{\rm j}m_{\rm e}c^2/4\pi n_0 e^2}$, is resolved by $8$~cells and the ion skindepth scale $d_{\rm i}=d_{\rm e}\sqrt{m_{\rm i}/m_{\rm e}}$ by $40$~cells, meaning that the box size is $410 d_{\rm i}\times6554 d_{\rm i}$.
-The simulation time step is fixed at $\omega_{\rm pe}\Delta t=8.75\times 10^{-2}$, where $\omega_{\rm pe}=c/d_{\rm e}$ is the electronic plasma frequency.
+The fiducial run is composed of $16,384\times262,144$ cells along the $x$ and $z$ directions, respectively.
+The box is elongated along the jet direction, it extends between $-4R_{\rm j}<x<-4R_{\rm j}$ and $0<z<128 R_{\rm j}$.
+The reference electron plasma skindepth, $d_{\rm e}=(\Gamma_{\rm j}m_{\rm e}c^2/4\pi n_0 e^2)^{1/2}$, has been resolved by eight cells and the ion skindepth scale $d_{\rm i}=d_{\rm e}(m_{\rm i}/m_{\rm e})^{1/2}$ by $40$~cells, meaning that the box size is $410 d_{\rm i}\times6554 d_{\rm i}$.
+The simulation time step has been fixed at $\omega_{\rm pe}\Delta t=8.75\times 10^{-2}$, where $\omega_{\rm pe}=c/d_{\rm e}$ is the electronic plasma frequency.
 All boundaries are perfectly reflective for both the fields and the particles.
 The $z=z_{\rm max}$ boundary mimics the contact discontinuity with the ambient medium that is not simulated here to save on computational resources.
-Another common optimization procedure is to inject the plasma in the box gradually.
+Another common optimization procedure is to inject the plasma into the box gradually.
 Initially, the particle injector is close to the $z_{\rm max}$ wall, and then it recedes away from this boundary at the speed of light.
-The injected plasma bounces off the wall with no loss of energy such that the beam interact with itself and the shock forms.
-The choice of reflecting boundaries on the $\pm x$-directions mimics the presence of a perfectly confining medium surrounding the jet.
-At injection, the plasma is modeled by 8~particles in each cell with a constant density at all radii, including the region outside the jet boundaries.
-The particles are streaming at the jet bulk Lorentz factor, but a small temperature $T/m_{\rm e,i}c^2=0.01$ is included in addition to spatial filtering of the current densities to limit the growth of spurious Cherenkov radiation \citep{2004JCoPh.201..665G}.
+The injected plasma bounces off the wall with no loss of energy such that the beam interacts with itself and the shock forms.
+The choice of reflecting boundaries on the $\pm x$ directions mimics the presence of a perfectly confining medium surrounding the jet.
+At injection, the plasma was modeled by eight~particles in each cell with a constant density at all radii, including the region outside the jet boundaries.
+The particles are streaming at the jet bulk Lorentz factor, but a small temperature $T/m_{\rm e,i}c^2=0.01$ has been included in addition to spatial filtering of the current densities to limit the growth of spurious Cherenkov radiation \citep{2004JCoPh.201..665G}.